SwissDataScienceCenter/renku-graph/knowledge-graph/README.md

 **Sorting:**
 * `name` - to sort by Dataset name - **default when no `query` parameter is given**
+* `dateModified` - to sort by modification date; in case a dataset hasn't been modified yet its creation date is considered.

 **Paging:**
 * the `page` query parameter is optional and defaults to `1`.